Pierce Time Estimator

 What Is Piercing?

 Piercing is the process of creating an initial hole through the material before the laser begins cutting a contour.
-The laser must burn completely through the material at a single point, which requires significantly more time than cutting along a line because there's no forward motion to distribute the heat.
+The laser must burn completely through the material at a single point, which requires significantly more time than cutting along a line because there is no forward motion to distribute the heat.

 Why Pierce Time Matters